Yoast SEO

-Yoast SEO is a search engine optimization (SEO) plug-in for WordPress.
-This plugin has over 5 million active installations and has been downloaded more than 350 million times with over 25,000 five star reviews on Wordpress.org.
+Yoast SEO is a search engine optimization (SEO) tool plug-in for WordPress.

 History

 Yoast SEO created its first WordPress SEO plugin in 2007 - originally named WordPress SEO: it was developed as a WordPress plugin by SEO consultant Joost de Valk.
 In 2012, the plug-in was renamed Yoast SEO.
-In 2012, a premium version of the plug-in was launched.
-In 2015, Yoast hosted the first YoastCon conference, which was hosted at the Lindenberg Nijmegen Culture House in Nijmegen, Netherlands.
-In 2015 a flaw was discovered in version 1.7.3.3 and earlier versions.
+In 2015, Yoast hosted the inaugural YoastCon conference at the Lindenberg Nijmegen Culture House in Nijmegen, Netherlands.
+In 2015, a flaw was discovered in version 1.7.3.3 and earlier versions.
 The flaw could have left users of Yoast SEO open to hackers and was discovered by a security consultant.

-In 2018, Yoast had a total turnover of €10 million.

 Company

-Yoast SEO can trace its origins to 2005 when Joost de Valk launched a website named "joostdevalk.nl".
+Yoast SEO can trace its origins to 2005, when Joost de Valk launched a website named "joostdevalk.nl".
 After moving to and eventually selling the domain "css3.info", de Valk created the Yoast platform in 2009, launched the first version of WordPress SEO in 2010 and founded the company Yoast BV in 2010.

-Initially, Yoast focused on SEO consultancy and developed both the Yoast SEO plugin and a Google Analytics plugin, both for WordPress.
-In 2012, a premium version of Yoast SEO was launched.
+Initially, Yoast focused on SEO consultancy, and developed both the Yoast SEO plugin and a Google Analytics plugin, both for WordPress.
+In 2012, a premium version of the plug-in was launched.
 In April 2016, Yoast BV sold the Google Analytics for WordPress plugin.

-According to Yoast, as of September 2018, they have almost 100 employees, of which 85 are based in their HQ in Wijchen, Netherlands.
+In 2018, Yoast had a total turnover of €10 million.
+According to Yoast, as of September 2018, they had almost 100 employees, of whom 85 are based in their HQ in Wijchen, Netherlands.

+In June 2020, Yoast acquired the Duplicate Post plugin, which had over 3 million users.
+Also, the original developer of Duplicate Post, Enrico Battocchi, joined Yoast as a senior developer and remains one of the leading developers on the plugin.

+Yoast was acquired by Newfold Digital (the company that owns the hosting provider Bluehost) in August 2021.